-- 1. In order to reduce unnecessary delay in the formation of new advisory committees, instead of requiring a multi-layer approval process, agencies should centralize the committee formation process in a single office or official, such as the Agency's Chief Operating Officer.31 The central authority should be authorized to receive input from other offices and to approve the committee charter, the members selected, and other details of establishing and launching an advisory committee.32 The central authority would receive input from other branches of the agency with an interest in the formation of the committee and should be given final authority for approving these aspects of committee formation. - 2.
-Whenever Congress creates an advisory committee through legislation, it should indicate its intent as to the mission, estimated duration, budget, and preferred membership balance for the committee.
-Whenever such committees are exempted from the biennial review process, Congress should provide guidance concerning the intended duration of each such committee or, alternatively, a clear explanation of the committee's mission and a provision that the committee should terminate upon completion of that mission. - 3.
-The President and the Office of Management and Budget should eliminate the cap on the number of discretionary advisory committees established by Executive Order 12,838 and Circular A-135.
+3. Whenever Congress creates an advisory committee through legislation, it should indicate its intent as to the mission, estimated duration, budget, and preferred membership balance for the committee.
+Whenever such committees are exempted from the biennial review process, Congress should provide guidance concerning the intended duration of each such committee or, alternatively, a clear explanation of the committee's mission and a provision that the committee should terminate upon completion of that mission.

+4. The President and the Office of Management and Budget should eliminate the cap on the number of discretionary advisory committees established by Executive Order 12,838 and Circular A-135.